-No, it is not objectivity, knowledge, or truthfulness that drives the selection of topics in the media, according to Luhmann.
-But it is the media’s code to select what is the news and what isn’t and then create a narrative that references its previous stories.
+According to Luhmann, it is not objectivity, knowledge, or truthfulness that drives the selection of topics in the media.
+But it is the media’s code to select what is news and what isn’t and then create a narrative that references its previous stories.

 Now, Luhman’s conception of the mass media is a far cry from the assumed reality of current affairs that my high school history teacher took as given.